 “Of course.
 Hello.
 We’ve been expecting you.”

-Ronnie tries to match Camilla’s grip, which is firm and succinct.
+Ronnie tries to match Camilla’s grip, which is quite forceful.
 “I didn’t realize he’d have one of his agents here tonight.”

 “Oh, no, I live here.”
-Ronnie laughs.“This house isn’t for sale.
-I thought that might be what you came for.”
+Ronnie laughs.“This house isn’t for sale, you know.
+Oh, no, we have no plans to move.
+We’re happy here.”

-Camilla stands with her head cocked to one side, working her tongue into her cheek.
-“You know, I’ve just realized that I have an important phone call to make.
+Camilla stands with one hand on her hip and her head cocked to the side.
+“You know, I just realized that I have an important call to make.
 I think it’s going to take awhile.”
 She looks simultaneously annoyed and amused, like a woman who has just found a bit of confetti in her mouth.
 “Perhaps we should reschedule?”

 “I’ll call you tomorrow.
-First thing.”
-He closes the door softly behind her and collapses against the frame.
+First thing,” he calls after her and then closes the door and collapses against the frame.
+He cradles his head in both hands.
 “What just happened?”

 Ronnie whispers, “Did I do something wrong?”